apiaryio/api-blueprint/API Blueprint Specification.md

 <a name="DocumentAssets"></a>
 ## 6. Assets
-An API Blueprint Document Asset is simply a resource (not to be confused with API Resource) – a piece of data used in [payloads](#Payloads).
+An API Blueprint Document Asset is simply a resource (not to be confused with API Resource) – an atomic data used in [payloads](#Payload).

 <a name="InlineDocumentAsset"></a>
 ### 6.1.
 Inline Asset